A moist and flavorful coffee flavored cake with a rich whipped mocha icing. It's the perfect way to have your coffee and eat it too!

-- 3 - 4 tablespoons 56g heavy cream, slightly warmed
+- 3 - 4 tablespoons heavy cream slightly warmed

-- Preheat the oven to 350 degrees F. Grease and flour two 8" round cake pans.
+- Preheat the oven to 350 F. Grease and flour two 8" round cake pans.

 - In a large bowl, mix together the flour, baking powder, baking soda, salt, cinnamon, nutmeg, espresso powder, and sugar together.
 Stir to combine well.